Home

 If your vet cannot find a physical cause for your dog’s incontinence, he or she may ask if there have been any changes in your routine lately that could be causing your dog extra stress.
 Sometimes dogs will respond to stress by urinating inappropriately.
 If this is the case, the problem may resolve itself rather quickly, but if it does not, your vet may recommend a medication for stress, such as an antidepressant for your dog.

-Remedy for Incontinence Due to Bladder Control and Urine Leaking
+Natural Support for Incontinence Due to Bladder Control and Urine Leaking:

 There are two types of homeopathic natural remedies that could potentially help your dog.
 A new remedy has just been developed for bladder control problems.
 This product contains ingredients such as: